If you want sunshine, festivals and wildlife, here are the best places to visit in June – travel corridors and vaccine passports permitting

 Of course, this gathering of over 300 islands is every bit as beautiful as you imagine, no matter who's around: sky-high palm trees, turquoise water as far as the eye can see, and an array of unique islands with endless walking, hiking and water sport opportunities.

-Then, once you've had your fill, you can emerge from the galleries and enjoy a short break in Basel itself.
+Basel also has a host of galleries and attractions you can explore year-round.
 Marvel at Basel Minster, the gothic, 18th century cathedral with its impressive twin spires.
 Sit near Markplatz main square, and enjoy a coffee and a pastry.
 If you're still feeling creative, head to Museum Tinguey, the Basel Paper Mill (Museum) and enjoy sitting by Carnival Fountain – a fine piece of sculpture work in itself.

 Budapest, Hungary's capital, is full of surprises – not least the myriad festival celebrations to partake in during the month of June.

 Sure, enjoy the classics: ruin bars, the thermal Szechenyi Baths and a cruise down the Danube.
 They're classics for a reason.
-Afterwards, get involved with the local summer celebrations, including Budapest Beer Festival, and the week-long Danube Folk Carnival, complete with folk dance performances, dance workshops, fairs and craft markets.
+Afterwards, get involved with the local summer celebrations, including the week-long Danube Carnival (5-13 June), complete with folk dance performances, dance workshops, fairs and craft markets.

-From 13 to 16 June, Newport lights up with neon colours and lively music for the classic Isle of Wight Festival.
+Newport lights up with neon colours and lively music for the classic Isle of Wight Festival (17-21 June).

 There's something for most tastes, from pop and dance to indie and rock, and for all ages – whether you came of musical age in the 70s, 80s, 90s, 00s or are into today's charts.